Study Abroad Funding Opportunities

 In addition to searching for funding for study abroad and international education programs, you may want to consider searching for funding sources that base awards on such factors as grades, ethnicity, field of study, location of study, volunteer work, etc. A very helpful website for finding many scholarships is Fastweb.com.
 You should also explore the links at the bottom of this page for further possible funding opportunities.
 There are scholarships listed here for both CUNY and non-CUNY students.
 We do have a scholarship resource book for your use in our office for study abroad funding.
 If you are not in the area, you should be able to locate scholarship books at your local bookstores and libraries.

 You may also want to ask your major department advisor about possible funding opportunities about which they are familiar.
 Also, occasionally there are discretionary funds available at these departments.
 Other possible sources exist within local community organizations.
 For instance, Girl & Boy Scouts of America, the Rotary Club, Knights of Columbus and even the department store Target give out scholarships to undergraduate students who volunteer in the community.
 Many other organizations have scholarship money available.
 Please spend some time researching these sources.

 Study Abroad Scholarships

-The The Gilman International Scholarship Program was established by the International Academic Opportunity Act of 2000.
+The Benjamin A. Gilman International Scholarship Program was established by the International Academic Opportunity Act of 2000.
 This scholarship provides awards for U.S. undergraduate students who are receiving federal Pell Grant funding at a 2-year or 4-year college or university to participate in study abroad programs worldwide.

 - AIFS Minority Scholarships are awarded one per semester, full tuition for an AIFS study abroad program.
 One hundred AIFS International Scholarships are awarded annually---$1000 toward an AIFS program.